ChrisDeFreitas/guitarjoe/README.md

 -- functions: backup, restore, delete, save/load from file?
 -- default save to Local Storage
 - FretSelect mode update: create an interface allowing the chords and scales looked up to be filtered
-- when selecting a Scale from the QryPnl: allow selected chords and intervals to be overlayed by altering their button colors; change the respective select control's color to match the button color.
-Currently, no distinction is made beyond the InfoPnl data.
 - allow for number and range of frets to changed by user
 - add ability to play videos in background
 - dig into source-map-explorer details